Communities Mental Health & Wellbeing Funding Recipients

 Another aim of DCYWG is to provide support and improve the health and well-being of residents of Barrhead through affordable yoga class in a local venue (token fee of £2.50 if employed and £1/free if retired, unemployed or a student), stripping the stereotype of yoga only being for middle or upper classes.
 The group is aimed at helping people affected by poverty and trauma.

 The overgrown grounds behind the Carswell Centre are being cultivated and developed into an area for growing vegetables, fruit and flowers.
-Its creation is for the benefit of the local community so that they can get involved, learn new skills, meet new people and benefit from the produce.
+Its creation is for the benefit of the local community so that they can get involved, learn new skills, meet new people and benefit from the produce

-We are looking to provide activities for carers in a range of ways:
+Provide activities for carers in a range of ways:

 • Monthly coffee mornings for carers to meet with others in a similar situation and allow them time out from their caring role.